Why and How to Install Bar Ends On A Mountain Bike

 ● Design

-Whether appealing or not, design plays a significance when choosing an ideal bar end.
+Whether appealing or not, design is important when choosing an ideal bar end.
 We have seen and even tested several of these.
 The most important design feature we always look out for is curving.
-Are you need a slightly curved bar end, a straight one, or one with extreme curving?
-Remember that regardless of the curving, you can always twist to face any direction.

 ● Cost of a bar end